Memory & RAG

 RAGEngine

-The RAGEngine orchestrates both vector and graph memory for hybrid retrieval.
-It uses a QueryRouter to classify incoming queries and route them to the appropriate backend.
+RAGEngine orchestrates both vector and graph backends for hybrid retrieval.
+Its QueryRouter classifies each incoming query and routes it to the right backend — or both.

 from sagewai.memory.rag import RAGEngine, RetrievalStrategy